manuelJung/redux-ruleset/docs/advancedConcepts/manipulating_actions.md

 # Manipulating actions

 When a rule has the position `INSTEAD` the target action will be completly removed.
 But there is one exeption.
 If the consequence returns an action with the same type, this action will replace the old one.
-That means, that previous called rules won't be called again, but all other rules that listen to the same action type will be able to listen.
+That means, that previous called rules won't be called again, but all other rules that listen to the same action type will be able to react to the action.

-The new action should be physically another action with the same type `action1.type === action2.type && action1 !== action2`
+The new action should be physically another action with the same type `action1.type === action2.type && action1 !== action2`, so don't mutate the old one.

 ```javascript
 import {addRule} from 'redux-ruleset'